arnoldalleviate/pongRank/docs/season-0-finale.md

 - 🐎 **Jayden, the Dark Horse** & 🤺 **Erin, the Duelist** — who turned nearly every game into a final-point thriller.
 - 🐴 **Justin J, the Work Horse** — took the hardest schedule and just kept showing up.
 - 😴 **Austin, the Sleeper** — still loading.

-And when the execs crashed the party at 5,000 ELO and we cranked the swings to 50×, you leaned all the way in — because by then everyone knew the rating was just a way to keep score of the fun.

 ## That's the whole thing..
 A league only works if people show up, and you did — match after match, upset after upset, trash-talk and all.
 You brought *each other* together around a little blue table, and that was always the win condition.
 The standings were never the prize; the games were.